ckormanyos/real-time-cpp-toolchains/README.md

 # Finding/Extracting the GNU/GCC Toolchains

-Consult the links for the relevant toolchain(s) in the [ref_app/tools/Util/msys64/usr/local](./ref_app/tools/Util/msys64/usr/local) directory.
+Consult the links for the relevant toolchain(s) either in the table above or in the [ref_app/tools/Util/msys64/usr/local](./ref_app/tools/Util/msys64/usr/local) directory.